neondatabase/website/content/docs/ai/ai-concepts.md

 Take the following three sentences, for example:

 - Sentence 1: "The cow jumped over the moon."
-- Sentence 2: "The bovine leapt above the celestial body."
+- Sentence 2: "The bovine leaped above the celestial body."
 - Sentence 3: "I enjoy eating pancakes."

 You can determine the most similar sentences by following these steps: